 Step-families are fundamentally different from other family types.
 These differences are not generally acknowledged because new step-families want to look like they are traditional-styled families.
 Yet to step-parent like a biological parent causes problems.

 Currently, many parents are cross-over parents.
-They are unlikely to have been step-parented but are very likely to be
+They are unlikely to have been step-parented but are very likely to be step-parents.

-	step-parents.
 Children born since 2010 are more likely to be step-parented than not before they reach adulthood.

-	Step-families are becoming the most common family type, yet most step-parents have had no experience of step-family
+Step-families are becoming the most common family type, yet most step-parents have had no experience of step-family life.

-	life.

 We know step-family life can be rewarding, fun and special.
-We know there are ways to help in a step-family, and ways to
+We know that step-families can be challenging and conflicted.
+There are ways to help in a step-family, and ways to hinder.

-	hinder.
 To help enables the family to flourish.
 To hinder means the family flounders.
-Be StepWise help step-families

-	help themselves so they can get it right so it doesn’t go wrong.
+Be StepWise helps step-families help themselves so they can get it right so it doesn’t go wrong.

 Step-families form as a result of a loss.
 Becoming a step-family means change and adjustment for family members.
 Children do not ask for and usually do not want changes.

 The child in a step-family is biologically the child of one parent, not both.
 The attachment between a parent and their child can bring about unwieldly three-way relationships.
 Unwieldly three way relationships can lead to feelings of injustice, jealousy and guilt.